popeindustries/buddy/README.md

   // A destination directory in which to place source library dependencies.
   'a/source/directory': {
     sources: [
-      // A git url.
+      // A github user/repo.
-      // Will use the 'main' property of package.json to identify the file to install.
+      // Will use the 'main' or 'scripts' properties of
+      // components.json or package.json to identify the file to install.
-      'git://github.com/username/project.git',
+      'username/repo',
-      // A git url with a specific file or directory identifier.
+      // A github user/repo with specific file or directory locations.
-      'git://github.com/username/project.git@a/file/or/directory',
+      'username/repo#a/file/or/directory|another/file/or/directory',
       // A local file or directory to copy and install.
       'a/file/or/directory'
     ]